Ali-AliAkbari/Evolutionary-Optimization-Algorithms-/WOA/README.md

----

 # **Whale Optimization Algorithm (WOA) - Benchmark Functions**

 ## **1️⃣ Overview of WOA**

-The **Whale Optimization Algorithm (WOA)** is a **nature-inspired metaheuristic optimization algorithm** proposed by **Seyedali Mirjalili** in 2016.
-It is based on the **hunting behavior of humpback whales**, particularly their **bubble-net feeding method**.
+The **Whale Optimization Algorithm (WOA)** is a **nature-inspired metaheuristic optimization algorithm** introduced by **Seyedali Mirjalili** in 2016.
+It is inspired by the **hunting behavior of humpback whales**, specifically their **bubble-net feeding strategy**.

-Humpback whales hunt by creating a spiral movement around their prey, trapping it inside a shrinking circle before attacking.
-WOA mathematically simulates this behavior to solve **optimization problems** by iteratively refining solutions in a search space.
+Humpback whales hunt by creating a spiral movement around their prey, trapping it within a shrinking circle before attacking.
+WOA mathematically models this behavior to solve **optimization problems** by iteratively refining solutions within a search space.

 ## **2️⃣ How WOA Works**

-The WOA mimics the whale's hunting strategy using three main operations:
+The WOA simulates the whale's hunting strategy through three primary operations:

 ### **A. Encircling Prey (Exploitation)**

 Whales identify the best candidate solution (prey) and update their positions relative to it:

 \[